 I also love to spice the sesame seed milk with 1 tsp of cinnamon if I am going to use it with this oatmeal recipe or make chia puddings such as this apple pie chia pudding.
 Cinnamon is a wonderful spice for SIBO, insulin resistance, and reducing inflammation.

 Another delicious variation is combining ½ a cup of sesame seeds with ½ a cup of rolled oats with 4 cups of water.
 Using oats combined with sesame seeds helps to reduce the bitterness yet yields creamy milk.
-I find pure oat milk not to be very milky and tastes watery, but oats combined with sesame seeds produce the best creamy vegan milk!
+I find pure oat milk not to be very milky and tastes watery, but oats combined with sesame seeds produce the best sesame milk!

 Sesame seed milk benefits